velartrill/velartrill.github.io/orig/kestrel.md

 "I did frag my CO," he says grimly.
 "Law doesn't leave a lot of room for interpretation on that account."

 I shrug.
 "Law's meant to be inflexible.
 That was always the idea.
 It's a waste to try to predict all the exceptions that might come up; you just create loopholes the ill-intentioned can take advantage of, and make the laws so complex ordinary folk can't make sense of the whole wretched morass.
 You ever done counter-insurgency in a village?"
 He shakes his head.
 "Well, it's like this.
 You sweep through with battle taxies kitted out for prisoner transport, get everyone secure in cuffs, and then you have all the time you need to sort out the civilians from the combatants who might be hiding among them.
 You don't risk your men's lives having 'em turn their backs on possible enemies, and you don't gun down possible innocents.
 It's the same with the law.
 We can't risk false negatives.
 But a false positive, a case where following the law strictly gives an unjust result?
 The Senate is sovereign for a reason, son.
-It was always meant to be the supreme organ of the people's power."
+It was meant to be the 'supreme organ of the people's power.'"
 Cormorant's phrase.
 "It can do what it likes, whether that's change the law outright, make exceptions to it — or put away people who figured out how to do wrong without falling afoul of the letter of the law."

 "You're… going to take my case to the *Senate?*" He looks a little scared now.

 "Only if I have do," I tell him.
 "I can probably bully Silverdawn into letting this all drop, since she's apparently been *lying to my face* again.
 She knows I can drag witnesses in front of the Senate and humiliate her if she presses the issue, and she won't chance that.
 Her image is, unfortunately, the only thing holding this country together right now."
 I gaze down the hallway towards the exit, where Silverdawn's justiciars are waiting.
 "She's a snake, but she won't risk the Republic.
 Not for anything."

 He frowns.
 "I can't figure her out, ma'am."